MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

     >[!IMPORTANT]
     > You cannot validate your app package on a remote ARM device for Windows 10.

 2. Download and install the remote tools for Visual Studio.
 These tools are used to run the Windows App Certification Kit remotely.
-You can get more information about these tools including where to download them by visiting [Run UWP apps on a remote machine](https://docs.microsoft.com/visualstudio/debugger/run-windows-store-apps-on-a-remote-machine?view=vs-2015).
+You can get more information about these tools including where to download them by visiting [Run MSIX applicationss on a remote machine](https://docs.microsoft.com/visualstudio/debugger/run-windows-store-apps-on-a-remote-machine?view=vs-2015).

 3. Download the required [Windows App Certification Kit](https://go.microsoft.com/fwlink/p/?LinkID=309666) and then install it on your remote Windows 10 device.